Bourland in North Texas and Indian Territory

 (other web pages)

-1853 Chickasaw Nation, Epperson's letter to Bourland, a complaint re: losing Chickasaw account
+1853 Chickasaw Nation, Epperson's letter to Bourland, a complaint about losing Chickasaw account

-1864 Petitioners from Gillespie, Kimble, Llano, Mason, McCulloch, Menard & San Saba Counties TX.
+1864 Petitioners from Gillespie, Kimble, Llano, Mason, McCulloch, Menard, and San Saba Counties, Texas

-Major contributions to the history of Indian Territory and North Texas
+Major contributions of this study to Indian Territory and Texas history

 Map of Bourland's Regiment Area of Operations

-Pyron's 2d Texas Cavalry, later ..2d Mounted Rifles, 2d Arizona Brigade
+Pyron's 2d Texas Cavalry Company "H" Roster - 2d Mounted Rifles, 2d Arizona Brigade

 Seven Militia Brigades of North Texas, includes 34 North Texas counties